gudrunhe/secdec/README.md

     $ make doc

 generates the documentaion in `html` and in `pdf` format.
-Developers should inline-document python functions and also keep the c++ part up to date.
+Developers should inline-document python functions and also keep the C++ part up to date.

 Building the documentaion in pdf format requires an up-to-date installation of a latex implementation.
 If you get an error about missing ".sty" file, do the following: